KalicoCrew/kalico/docs/Config_Changes.md

 command was added to achieve this.
 Automatic resetting behavior on events was removed.

+20240912: `SET_PIN`, `SET_SERVO`, `SET_FAN_SPEED`, `M106`, and `M107`
+commands are now collated.
+Previously, if many updates to the same object were issued faster than the minimum scheduling time (typically 100ms) then actual updates could be queued far into the future.
+Now if many updates are issued in rapid succession then it is possible that only the latest request will be applied.
+If the previous behavior is required then consider adding explicit `G4` delay commands between updates.

+20240912: Support for `maximum_mcu_duration` and `static_value`
+parameters in `[output_pin]` config sections have been removed.
+These options have been deprecated since 20240123.

 20240430: The `adc_ignore_limits` parameter in the `[danger_options]`
 config section has been renamed to `temp_ignore_limits` and it now covers all possible temperature sensors.